scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** force

 Harness your magic and unleash a destructive wave of force.
 A cone of force 5 tiles wide and 12 tiles long erupts from your hands.
 All creatures in the blast must make a Strength save against your spellcasting.
-On failure they take 7 wound dice in damage and are thrown back half the distance of the wave, on success they are pushed back 1 tile and take half damage, rounded down.
+On failure they take 0/7 in force damage and are thrown back half the distance of the wave, on success they are pushed back 1 tile and take half damage, rounded down.
 Objects and structures made of wood or stone in the wave are destroyed, leaving difficult terrain.

-The length of the wave increases by 3 and wound dice increases by 2 for each level above 6th.
+The length of the wave increases by 3 and add 0/2 in force damage for each level above 6th.

 ### Seventh Level